-Why I Only Use a Scope of Work and Not a Contract
+Why I Only Use a Scope of Work With a Standard MSA.

 A contract is nothing more than a set of promises and can be written or oral unless the contract is required to be written by law.
 Written and verbal are equally binding in theory, but not in practice.
 The main problem with verbal contracts is a lack of clear understanding of what is being agreed upon.
 Clear understanding creates happy clients.
 A happy client means you get paid.

 For example: If someone says, “I will finish a website for you,” what does finish mean? …code the site, FTP the website to the server, or write all the content for the website?
 Do the vendor and the client have the same meaning for the word “finish?”
 If not, this means not only is the verbal agreement useless, but both you and your client will become frustrated when working together.

 Not having a clear understanding of my role led to my most frustrating experiences as a freelancer, and was at least in part responsible for each time I went unpaid.
 For the work I was doing, long-form contracts are more trouble than they were worth.
 All I needed was to set a clear understanding between me and my client of what I was doing, how long it was going to take, what I needed from them, and how much and when I expected to be paid.
 Most importantly, I needed to have that in writing, because verbal contracts are not worth the paper they are printed on, or something like that.

 The MSA includes a few key things, and could be much shorter.
 I have to a lot of terms that where required for a spesific client.
 The terms for termnation, jerestiction of litgation, non employee agrement, late payment fees, reemburcment of project related expencie are however all the normal things.

 I’ve used this to avoid having a lot of despariet contracts with unfimilure restrestions.
 For example, I hate NDAs.
 So this contract has a basic, mutual NDA.
 Why?
 To stops people from asking me to sign whatever document they found or where handed.